TassioCarmo/havard-cs50x-week5-data-structures/README.md

 Initializing to known values

-which reads the place n is pointing to set it to 1 or GO TO THE ADDRESS IN N and set its value to one
+which reads the place n is pointing to set it to 1 or GO TO THE ADDRESS IN N and set the number field to one
 ```
 if (n != NULL)
 {